Three people and some beans

 Treatment room of the CNAO hadron therapy centre in Italy.
 (Image: CNAO)

 Then, as now, the main tool for cancer therapy was radiotherapy with X-rays, but dedicated proton centres were also being built.
 However, I was interested in some results obtained at the Lawrence Berkeley Laboratory and in papers written by Gerhard Kraft of GSI.
-About 1% of tumours treated with X-rays (about 3000 per million people) turn out to be resistant to both X-rays and protons, but it appeared that these stubborn tumours might respond if they were bombarded with the nuclei of carbon atoms.
+About 1% of tumours treated with X-rays turn out to be resistant to both X-rays and protons, but it appeared that these stubborn tumours might respond if they were bombarded with the nuclei of carbon atoms.
 Each carbon nucleus leaves 20 times more energy than a proton in a cell and thus produces multiple, irreparable breaks of the DNA double helix.
 For this reason, carbon beams are effective in controlling “radioresistant tumours”, such as soft-tissue sarcomas, bone sarcomas and some cancers of the brain, lung and salivary glands.

 At the end of 1995, with Meinhard Regler of MedAustron, we drew the interest of the CERN Management to the design of an ion synchrotron optimised for such a medical application.
 This became PIMMS, the Proton Ion Medical Machine Study, on which physicists and engineers from CERN, TERA and the MedAustron project worked for four years under the direction of Phil Bryant.
 In parallel, with TERA, I proposed that the Italian government finance a treatment centre based on an improved version of the PIMMS synchrotron, later called the PIMMS/TERA project.
 As the centre would cost more than 100 million euros, this was a hard sell, but the Italian government finally put up the money in 2001.
 In 2003, the CNAO Foundation, with its team of 26 physicists and engineers took over the project.
 Sandro Rossi, who had been the TERA Technical Director for almost ten years, became the CNAO Technical Director and, later, its Director-General.
 With the help of INFN, in autumn 2005, the construction of the Centre started in Pavia, an ancient university town close to Milan.
 In 2011, the first proton irradiation took place and, in 2012, exactly 20 years after the creation of TERA Foundation, the first patient was treated with a beam of carbon ions.